 Our Working Groups and Member Forum are only for those who live in or are from Maine.
+Those restrictions apply to our admin team as well.
 If you don’t have a Maine connection, you are welcome to see and share what we do on this website or on our public Facebook page.

 Does SUM coordinate with other progressive groups?

 Yes.
 In spring 2017, Suit Up Maine created The HUB, a forum for leaders of Maine’s many progressive grassroots groups, advocacy organizations, and political parties.
 Now operating independently, it’s a place for leaders from all 16 counties to connect, collaborate, and help amplify our movement.
 Members of The HUB network with other leaders, share ideas and events, and brainstorm issues.
 Our admin team also regularly coordinates with statewide and national organizations that are already doing great work, such as Action Together Network, ACLU, Natural Resources Defense Council, Maine Family Planning, Planned Parenthood, Maine Equal Justice Partners, Maine Gun Safety Coalition, Maine Immigrant Legal Advocacy Project, and Equality Maine, and many of our calls to action support their efforts.
 We encourage all of our members to be involved in any groups that are active in their towns.
 If you are a leader of a grassroots group, or if there is a group or organization you think we should be connected to, please send us a message!